-- 1. the Understanding human being as a co-existence of the sentient 'I' and the material 'Body.' - 2.
+- 1. The understanding human being as a co-existence of the sentient 'I' and the material 'Body.' - 2.
 Understanding the needs of self ('I') and 'Body' happiness and physical facility - 3.
 Understanding the Body as an instrument of 'I' (I being the doer, seer, and enjoyer) - 4.
 Understanding the characteristics and activities of 'I' and harmony in 'I.' - 5.
-Understanding the harmony of I with the Body; Sanyam and health; correct appraisal of physical needs, the meaning of prosperity in detail - 6. programs to ensure Sanyam and Health
+Understanding the harmony of I with the Body; Sanyam and health; correct appraisal of physical needs, the meaning of prosperity in detail - 6.
+Programs to ensure Sanyam and Health differentiate between prosperity and accumulation. discuss program for ensuring health vs. dealing with the disease.

-Include practice sessions to discuss the role others have played in making material goods available to me. they are identifying from one's own life.
+Include practice sessions to discuss the role others have played in making material goods available to me.
+They are identifying from one's own life.